deepgram/deepgram-go-sdk/README.md

 # Quickstarts

-This SDK aims to reduce complexity and abtract/hide some internal Deepgram details that clients shouldn't need to know about, but this doesn't mean that the knobs and dials to tweak options and settings aren't available.
-They most definitely are.
+This SDK aims to reduce complexity and abtract/hide some internal Deepgram details that clients shouldn't need to know about.
+However you can still tweak options and settings if you need.

 ## PreRecorded Audio Transcription Quickstart